beautiful-taxonomy-filters/beautiful-taxonomy-filters/README.txt

 * Beautifies the resulting URLs.
 You won’t see any /posttype/?taxonomy1=term.
 Instead you’ll see /posttype/taxonomy/term
 * Comes with a complete functional filter module for you to put in your theme.
 * Use either the widgets or functions to add the filter module and it's friend the filterinfo module to your site.
+* Or use the automagic setting to have the modules appear on your archive from thin air.
+Wizards at work…
 * Choose from different styles for the component, or disable styling and do it yourself in style.css!
 Just want to tweak a style?
 Add your custom CSS directly on the settings page.
 * Want a ”Clear all” link for the filter component?
 Just tick a box in the settings page!
-* Settings for fine-tuning the filter modules behaviour.
+* Many settings for fine-tuning the filter modules behaviour.
 * Ability to show your visitors information about their current active filtering.
 * Allows for custom GET parameters to be included.
 Extend the filter your way with maybe a custom search-parameter or whatever you like.
-* Many [filters and actions](https://wordpress.org/plugins/beautiful-taxonomy-filters/other_notes/) for modifying the plugins behavior.
-For those controlfreaks out there…
+* Many [filters and actions](https://wordpress.org/plugins/beautiful-taxonomy-filters/other_notes/) for modifying the plugins behaviour.
+For you control freaks out there…

 = Languages =